 Endovenous ablation is an image-guided, minimally invasive procedure using laser energy, radiofrequency, or steam to cauterize (burn) and close varicose veins.
 The procedure does not remove the problem veins.
 Instead, it damages the vein causing it to collapse, shrink, and eventually dissolve and disappear.
 Blood flow continues through other nearby veins.

-Endovenous ablation is a safe, effective method of treating varicose veins.
+Endovenous ablation by the Lakeland, Florida Pain Doctor is a safe, effective method of treating varicose veins.
 It is less invasive than conventional surgery and leaves virtually no scars.
 Although endovenous ablation is used for cosmetic purposes, it is more commonly used to help alleviate chronic pain and other symptoms related to varicose veins in the legs.
 The symptoms can include:

 The procedure has radically changed the treatment of varicose veins.
 There is minimal bleeding and bruising, resulting in less pain than surgical ligation and stripping while providing similar cosmetic results.
 In addition, most patients can resume normal activities sooner than with other procedures.